Lulu Spencer: Storylines

-Lesley Lu Spencer is born on August 8, 1994 in Port Charles, New York to Luke and Laura Spencer.
+Lesley Lu Spencer is born on August 8, 1994, in Port Charles, New York to Luke and Laura Spencer.
 The character is named for her maternal grandmother, Lesley and the alias "Lulu" used by her mother when her parents are on the run from mob boss, Frank Smith.
 Laura asks her close friend, Tiffany Hill to be Lulu's godmother.
 Because of Luke's association with mob boss Sonny Corinthos, Lulu's infancy is plagued by danger, with her mother fleeing town with her at one point.
 As an infant, Lulu is diagnosed with aplastic anemia, forcing Laura to reveal the existence of another son, Nikolas Cassadine, born during her captivity with Stavros Cassadine.
 Nikolas saves Lulu's life with a bone marrow transplant, but Luke and Laura's marriage is destroyed by the revelation of this secret.
 After the divorce, Lulu is primarily raised by her mother, but Luke and Laura eventually reconcile and plan to remarry.
-When Laura appears to have murdered her stepfather, Rick Webber, she becomes catatonic and Lulu is sent to be raised by Lesley.
-In 2005, the character is aged to 17 re-establishing her birth year as 1988.
+When Laura appears to have murdered her stepfather, Rick Webber, she becomes catatonic and Lulu is sent to be raised by Lesley and makes small appearances between 2003 and early 2005.
+In November 2005, the character is aged to 17 re-establishing her birth year as 1988.

 Lulu is reintroduced as a teenaged troublemaker sent to live with her father and stepmother, Tracy Quartermaine.
 Lulu and Tracy clash while Lulu falls for her new stepbrother, Dillon.
 She teams up with Diego Alcazar to break up Dillon and his new wife, Georgie.
 After a one-night stand with Dillon, Lulu learns she is pregnant and decides to terminate the pregnancy.
 Lulu is briefly reunited with her mother, but Laura falls back into a coma, and Lulu decides to help clear her mother of Rick's murder.
 In the meantime, she develops a close friendship with Damian Spinelli, the employee of mobsters Sonny Corinthos and Jason Morgan (Steve Burton).
 Lulu intercepts a letter from the late Alan Quartermaine to her father, which reveals Scott Baldwin as Rick's killer; knowing the trouble it will cause, Lulu keeps the information to herself.
 Meanwhile, Lulu falls for the troubled soldier, Logan Hayes, who is soon revealed as Scott's son.
 Lulu later discovers that Logan only pursued her as part of a bet with Maxie Jones and after dumping Logan, she becomes involved with mob prince, Johnny Zacchara.
 Lulu accidentally puts Logan in a coma, and when he recovers, he begins stalking her.
 Meanwhile, Lulu and Maxie begin working together as assistants to Kate Howard (Megan Ward), the editor of Crimson magazine.